1 1/2 tablespoons of batter per large cup in the Lodge Pro pan shown above produces a beautiful "ball."

 3-large eggs, white separated & beaten to peaks (164.3 mg)

 Set aebleskiver pan on burner at low, to preheat.
 When ready to cook, turn heat up to medium or just a bit higher.
-Either spray" each cup with oil or use a drop or two of extra virgin olive oil or expeller pressed canola oil.
+Either spray" each cup with oil or use a 1/8th teaspoon of extra virgin olive oil or expeller pressed canola oil.

 Separate eggs, placing whites into smaller mixing bowl.
-Put two egg yolks in with milk.
+Put yolks in with milk.
 Beat egg whites with clean beaters at high speed until stiff or sponge like.
 Set aside.

 Mix flour, Ener-G Baking Powder and cardamom with milk.
 Beat until smooth.

 Turn heat up under aebleskiver pan.

 Gently fold the egg whites into the batter until evenly distributed.

 Oil or very light butter each of the skiver cups just before making each batch.
 We use the Lodgoe Aeableskiver cast iron pan.
 It's wonderful for these.
 (I use PAM olive oil*.)
-Between each cooking, spray oil into pan again.

 Camp Chef Cast-Iron Aebleskiver Pan .